rabbitmq/rabbitmq-server/deps/rabbitmq_amqp1_0/README.md

 it has received is not so large as that of the STOMP or MQTT plugins.
 Howver, bugs do get fixed as they are reported.

-You can send and receive messages between 0-9-1 or 0-8 clients and 1.0 clients with broadly the same semantics as you would get with 0-9-1.
+You can send and receive messages between 0-9-1 clients and 1.0 clients with broadly the same semantics as you would get with 0-9-1.

-## Building and configuring
+## Building and Configuring

-The plugin uses the standard RabbitMQ plugin build environment; see <http://www.rabbitmq.com/plugin-development.html>.
+The plugin uses the standard [RabbitMQ plugin build environment](http://www.rabbitmq.com/plugin-development.html).

 It will listen on the standard AMQP port, 5672.
 To reconfigure this, do so as you would for 0-9-1.
 Clients connecting with 0-9-1 and 0-8